struxoje/k8s-pihole-cloudflared-metallb/README.md

 kubectl apply -f deploy-pihole-cloudflared-fixed.yaml

 Fixing IP address like this is far from ideal, but it did exist in original solution, and I didn't have the time to spend to deal with it so contributors are welcome :)

+In order to be able to see proper Client IPs and not obscured IP by nodes, we need to set
+  externalTrafficPolicy: Local

+As I was using WeaveNet I also had to set NO_MASQ_LOCAL=1 in order for previous policy to take effect by running kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')&env.NO_MASQ_LOCAL=1"